Help For Families With Multiple Bedwetters

 Siblings may also have varying responses to different treatment methods.
 And while there is no universal solution for nighttime wetting, there are ways to manage it.
 One is by wearing absorbent products, such as GoodNites® NightTime Underwear or GoodNites® Bed Mats, that can help families cope with nighttime wetting to reduce the stress on everyone until the child outgrows it.

 "I'll try anything regardless of past experience," says Giramonti.
 "I treat each child as a new patient."
 So what may not work for Big Brother might be the perfect solution for Little Sister.

 Sarah is the mother of two children who wet the bed.
 "Our son, Alan, who is in elementary school, continues to have trouble staying dry at night," she says.
 But her older son outgrew the condition when he was 5.

-Why do some children outgrow nighttime wetting earlier than others?
 "We don't know why children outgrow bedwetting at different ages," says Giramonti.
 However, we do know that children are more likely to outgrow nighttime wetting the older they get.
-According to the American Academy of Pediatrics, nighttime wetting occurs in 20% of 5-year-olds, 10% of 6-year-olds and even 3% of 12-year-olds.Special Challenges
+According to the American Academy of Pediatrics, nighttime wetting occurs in 20% of 5-year-olds, 10% of 6-year-olds and only 3% of 12-year-olds.Special Challenges

 If you have multiples, meaning twins or more, you may experience the added challenge of having children of the same age wetting the bed.
 If the children are identical, sharing the same genetic code, there is an even greater chance that, if one wets the bed, the other will.
 Parents of multiples become experts at doing everything several times, and helping children through nighttime wetting is no exception.
 Whatever you do for one child, you will do for the other, whether it be monitoring fluids at bedtime or taking each child to the bathroom before you go to sleep at night.